Dr. Vibhuti Rana, PhD says... The information below as related to the use and harmful effects of Roundup in wheat agriculture is correct.

 any plant food that has been exposed to it.
 Because glyphosate herbicide

 in Roundup kills good bacteria, it will allow yeast to get out of

 control and eventually give you a yeast infection.
 Read on and you'll

-Commercial wheat farmers have always had the problem of their wheat field not ripening evenly, which greatly reduces yields.
+Commercial wheat farmers have always had the problem of their wheat field not ripening evenly, greatly reducing yields.
 But in 1980 someone came up with the idea that if you spray the wheat field with Roundup, effectively killing it, you could then harvest the wheat that was green.
-The idea caught on and been standard practice since 1980.
+The idea caught on and thus began the standard practice of application of Roundup.

 Seneff explains that when you expose wheat to Roundup, it actually releases more seeds resulting in a slightly greater yield: “It ‘goes to seed’ as it dies.
 At its last gasp, it releases the seed” says Dr. Seneff.